Schiller (band): Career

 On 5 October 2012, the seventh studio album, Sonne (Sun), was released.
 The next album was Opus, issued on 30 August 2013.
 On 26 February 2016, Future was released.
 Schiller's tenth studio album, Morgenstund, was released on 22 March 2019.
 It included collaborations with Iranian artists.

 In 2021, Schiller teamed up with Alphaville and released a new version of their "Summer in Berlin" song (from the Forever Young album) as Schiller x Alphaville.

+In 2023, Schiller released the studio album Illuminate, which reached number one on the German charts.
+This was followed by the album Euphoria in January 2026, which featured collaborations with Yulia Sanina and 8Kays.

 Music licensing

 Maserati has used three of Schiller's songs: "Drifting and Dreaming" with Jette von Roth for their promotional video of the Maserati GranTurismo, "Sommernacht" (Summer Night) for their video on the GranTurismo S high performance version, and "Let Me Love You" with Kim Sanders for their Quattroporte high performance sedan.

 In 2002, Jaguar produced a promotional DVD for the S Type and set it to the track "Ein schöner Tag" ("A Beautiful Day") by Schiller.